About the Journal

 Statement of ethics and negligence

-Responsibilities of the Editorial Committee
+Editorial Committee Responsibilities

 Plagiarism detection policy

-Focus and Scope [Top]
+Focus and scope [upload]

 International Journal of Medical and Surgical Sciences, (IJMSS) is a serial and peer-review publication, ascribed by the Faculty of Health Sciences and administered by the Vice-Rector's Office for Research and Postgraduate Studies of the Universidad Autónoma de Chile.
 IJMSS has an international scope, is open access and uses a License Creative Commons of Recognition -Non-Commercial-without derivatives 4.0 International (CC BY-NC-ND 4.0).
 The contents are available in open access immediately after being published.

 Objective: To publish original research papers within the medical and surgical sciences, on all basic scientific aspects of structure, chemistry, developmental biology, physiology and pathology of relevant tissues, microbiology, biomaterials, and behavioral sciences.
 In general, analytical studies are preferred to descriptive ones.